skull-candy/genieacs/README.md

 # 9th Step :
 Your router should appear in the GenieASC GUI Dashboard give it some time to update the columns if they are blank or click on "show" then click on refresh to force refresh the columns and retrieve information from the router!

+# 10th Step :
+Update Config.json according to your hostname or IP address of the server by running the following :

+"sudo nano /usr/lib/node_modules/genieacs/config/config.json"
+ Chnage :
+ "FS_HOSTNAME" : "acs.example.com",
+ To :
+ "FS_HOSTNAME" : "YourServerHostnameOrIP-ADDRESS",

+Press CTRL + O and Press Enter to save the file then press CTRL + X to exit the editor

+TIP: config.json can be found in  : /usr/lib/node_modules/genieacs/config
+Now restart the Service by repeating Step # 8 .

+# 10th Step (OPTIONAL):
+If you wish to overwrite default config script of the router with your own defualt config script that you want to apply after a reset , then you have to add a special file type to the Genieacs-gui. it can be dome by adding the file type name in the

 # THE END !!!
 # Thank you For Reading And Following!